 B. Thyroid storm; memory loss

 The answer is C: Hashimoto’s Thyroiditis; goiter

 16. Which of the following side effects are possible for a patient taking an anti-thyroid medication?

 D. Joint pain and eczema

 The answer is A: Agranulocytosis and aplastic anemia

 17. A patient is receiving radioactive iodine treatment for hyperthyroidism.
 What will you include in your patient education to this patient about this type of treatment?

-A. Taste changes and swollen saliva glands
+A. Taste changes and swollen salivary glands

 C. Excessive thirst